 literally means to bow, to kneel, to crouch prostrate before the Lord.
 That is why we bow our head when we pray, and why we often kneel as we sing.
-But the emphasis is on approaching the Lord, not just remaining frozen in fear before Him.
+But the emphasis is on approaching the Lord, not just remaining frozen

+The good man out of the good treasure of his heart brings forth what is good; and the evil man out of the evil treasure brings forth what is evil; for his mouth speaks from that which fills his heart. -Luke 6:45 in fear before Him.
 Just like a puppy might lovingly lick his master's hands, eagerly pressing to get close to his face, so we kiss the Lord with our worship.
 Worship is tender and intensely personal between the Lord and us.